 Imaging Colorimetry as Applied to LEDs

 Another measurement issue that should be considered is the requirement for spatial data as opposed to a spot or a single point measurement.
 Spot colorimeters or spectroradiometers only measure a spot on or near the source, and the “spot” is integrated over some regular area.

-A typical imaging colorimeter is made up of an interline or full-frame CCD, colorimetric or photopic filters, and lenses.
-The selection of CCD will depend on the application, and the full-frame CCD is favored when a higher dynamic range is required and when there is to be no gap in the image capture.
+A typical imaging colorimeter is made up of an image sensor, colorimetric or photopic filters, and lenses.
+The selection of the image sensor will depend on the application.

 When measuring an extended light source, an array of LEDs, or an LED display, this is especially important.
 In each of these instances the spatial relationships are a key component of the data needed to describe and understand the system.

 An imaging colorimeter, which only measures photopic information, is known as an imaging photometer.
 For ease of description of the numerous measurement techniques imaging colorimeters will be referred to, but an imaging photometer may also be utilized, with obvious limitations.

 Usually, measuring LED die or packaged LEDs is performed in R&D to examine different design choices or to characterize the performance of the LED exhaustively.

 As seen in Figure 2, source imaging goniometers, are designed to measure the near-field luminance distribution of a light source extremely accurately.
 While there are multiple physical configurations which are possible, virtually all of them move the imaging colorimeter around the light source and capture the output light distribution at the source from many viewing angles (usually thousands).

 Figure 2.
 Source Imaging Goniometer: With two independent axes of rotation a source imaging goniometer maintains precise positioning between the DUT (device under test) and the imaging colorimeter.